 This completed Judy’s work on the film.
 It would be released on July 22, 1938.
 It was Judy’s first of three appearances in the Andy Hardy series as “Betsy Booth.”
 Love Finds Andy Hardy was the quintessential Hardy film.
 Some consider it to be the best of the series.

 June 25, 1940: Judy graduated from University High School.
-She spent the day, not at the school, but at the studio rehearsing the “La Conga” number for Strike Up The Band.
-Time called: 10 a.m.; dismissed: 5:40 p.m.
+She spent most of the day at MGM rehearsing the “La Conga” number for Strike Up The Band.
+Time called: 10:30 a.m.; dismissed: 4:00 p.m.
+She took part in the graduation festivities in the evening.

 June 25, 1940: MGM prerecording session for Life Begins for Andy Hardy.
 Judy recorded a partial retake of “Easy To Love” which was ultimately deleted from the film.
 The bulk of the song was pre-recorded on June 4, 1940.